Jenn Weber, PhD: Eco/Evo of flowering plants

 Our very first lab social was very delayed, but was outdoors (of course) and involved the famous Bucky Fuller Dome at SIUC.

-Top row: Kate Tillotson (MS student), Taylor Simmonds (MS Student), Morgan Cribelar
+Top row: Kate Tillotson (MS student), Taylor Simmonds (PhD Student), Morgan Cribelar

 Bottom row: Makaila Ballah, Julia Beckner, Sarah Lukavsky, Dr Weber, Maisie Brown (lab manager)